jhbigler/rubyjsonparser/README.md

 ## Notes

-- Can't guarantee complete correctness, especially with exponents (This isn't meants to actually be used anyways)
+- Can't guarantee complete correctness, especially with exponents (This shouldn't actually be used anyways)
 - Probably inefficient, especially with the string parsing